-Inside the Academy: Search and Frisk
+Inside the Academy: Search and frisk

 Austermann reaches the recruits the rule of "one more."
 If they find one item, they should assume the suspect has another item hidden.

-Austermann emphasizes to recruits that transparency is the greatest tool an officer has.
+Austermann said he emphasizes to recruits that transparency is the greatest tool an officer has.

 For more on Fox 2's exclusive look inside the St. Louis County and Municipal Police Academy, visit www.fox2now.com/academy.